A Beyond Meat Burger recipe that will blow your mind! This vegetarian burger tastes so much like the real thing, no one will believe it’s plant-based!

 This all started as a fridge dump recipe when all I had were Beyond Meat Burgers, one tomato, mushrooms, a handful of spinach, pickles, and some eggs.

 I’ve made a few variations of these “fridge dump burgers” but they’re all generally the same.
 Sometimes I’ll use sautéed spinach instead of lettuce or I’ll switch up the condiments.

-These plant-based burgers are perfect for weeknights when you just need something quick!
+These burgers are perfect if you’re looking to incorporate more plant based meats or when you just need something quick!